Trystan17/infrastructure-naming-framework/README.md

-# QNS Infrastructure Naming Portfolio
+# Infrastructure Naming Framework

 ## Overview

-This repository presents a curated **infrastructure naming portfolio** designed for enterprise-grade systems, distributed networks, blockchain protocols, and cloud-native architectures.
+This repository presents a curated **infrastructure naming framework** designed for enterprise-grade systems, distributed networks, blockchain protocols, and cloud-native architectures.

-The portfolio is built around **core infrastructure concepts**, enabling organizations to structure, scale, and govern their systems with clear, consistent, and future-proof naming.
+The framework focuses on **clarity, scalability, and long-term architectural consistency**.
+It is intended as a reference layer for teams designing complex technical systems.

-This is not a collection of brand names.
+This is not a branding exercise.
-It is a **strategic naming layer for infrastructure**.
+It is a **structural naming foundation for infrastructure**.

 ---

 ## Why Infrastructure Naming Matters

-In complex systems, naming is not cosmetic — it is structural.
+In large-scale systems, naming is not cosmetic — it is architectural.

-Clear naming enables :
+Clear and consistent naming enables:
-- Scalable architecture
+- Scalable system design
 - Operational clarity
 - Governance and security enforcement
+- Cross-team coordination
 - Long-term maintainability
-- Cross-team coordination

-This portfolio provides **foundational naming primitives** that organizations can build upon without fragmentation or dependency on third-party namespaces.
+Poor naming decisions create technical debt.
+This framework aims to prevent that.

 ---

-## Portfolio Scope
+## Scope of the Framework

-The portfolio covers the following infrastructure domains :
+The naming framework covers the following infrastructure domains:

 - Core Network Architecture
 - Routing & Traffic Flow